 - 1. May be taken a total of three times original test session plus two retakes. - 2.
-Each retake includes all subtest scores and may only be taken after a 45-day waiting period. - 3.
-Free preparatory sessions are offered through the Learning Commons. - 4.
-Test of Essential Academic Skills (TEAS) May be taken twice in an academic year (November to July).
-Each re-take includes all subtest scores and may only be taken after a 45 day waiting period.
-Test consists of Reading, Math, Science, and English and Language Usage.
-Registration for the TEAS is completed in the MYKV Student Portal - Admission>My Application. - Minimum composite score 70th percentile rank.
+Test of Essential Academic Skills (TEAS) may be taken twice in an academic year (November to July). - 3.
+Each re-take includes all subtest scores and may only be taken after a 45-day waiting period. - 4.
+Exam consists of Reading, Math, Science, and English and Language Usage. - 5.
+Free preparatory sessions are offered through the Student Success Center.

+- 6. Registration for the TEAS is completed in the MYKV Student Portal - Admission>My Application. - 7.
+Minimum composite score 70th percentile rank.
 Nursing Program Orientation